In the Community

 In line with our history, heritage and ethical values, Sheffield Mutual Friendly Society is committed to helping good causes in the course of doing business.

-Earlier this year we asked for nominations, staff and Committee members then shortlisted the final 10 and they were put to the public vote.
+Last year we asked you for nominations, staff and Committee members then shortlisted the final 10 charities to be put to the public vote.
 The final 10 were as follows: Be Child Cancer Aware, Cavendish Cancer Care, Foxhill Forum, Multiple Sclerosis Therapy Centre (South Yorkshire), Neuro Support Group (Rotherham), Rain Rescue, Sheffield Mencap & Gateway, Survivors of Depression in Transition, The Osbourne Trust and finally Yorkshire Air Ambulance.

 Voting closed on the 31st July 2017 after a very close vote throughout the final winners stormed ahead in the last few days eventually winning by 300 votes!